 yum install -y neovim python3-neovim

-In Debian/Ubuntu you can run the following command to get Neovim.
+On distros like Ubuntu and Debian, you can run the following command to get the stable version of Neovim.

-If you are using either Fedora 25 or higher (last I checked the latest release was Fedora 38) then Neovim is available and you can run the below command to install it.
+If you are using either Fedora 25 or higher (last I checked the latest release was Fedora 39) then Neovim is available, and you can run the below command to install it.

 sudo dnf install -y neovim python3-neovim